A Theory of Saving under Risk Preference Dynamics: Optimality Results

 \begin{theorem}[Existence, uniqueness, and computability of optimal policies] If Assumptions~\ref{a:utility}--\ref{a:spec_and_finite_exp} hold, then the following statements are true: \begin{enumerate} \item $T: \cC \to \cC$ is well defined and has a unique fixed point $c^{*} \in \cC$. \item For all $c \in \cC$, we have $\rho(T^{k}c,c^{*}) \to 0$ as $k \to \infty$. \end{enumerate} \end{theorem}

-Part~\eqref{tr:conv} establishes that, under our assumptions, the familiar time iteration algorithm is globally convergent, provided the initial policy belongs to the candidate class $\cC$.
-Since we set aside the discussion of the transversality condition, which is orthogonal to the main focus of this paper and can be readily incorporated when necessary, we will henceforth refer to $c^*$ in Theorem~\ref{t:opt} as the \textit{optimal consumption function}.
+Part~\eqref{tr:conv} establishes that, under our assumptions, the familiar time iteration algorithm is globally convergent for any initial policy within the candidate class $\cC$.
+As we have deferred the discussion of the transversality condition, which is orthogonal to the central focus of this paper and can be readily incorporated when necessary, we will henceforth refer to $c^*$ in Theorem~\ref{t:opt} as the \textit{optimal consumption function}.